reenz/github-repos-stars/README.md

 I will use:

 * `GitHub API` to get information about user and repository
-* `NodeJs` to handle the HTTP requests and compute the total stars
+* `NodeJs` to handle the HTTP requests and retrieve the number of stars from given repository
 * `redis` as a caching layer to speed things up!

 ### Current Status of the App